subatomicdev/binance-futures-cpp/README.md

 The project uses Microsoft's cpprestsdk for asynchronous websocket functionality to receive the market data.

-This is a new and ongoing project, with features being added every week - I'm hoping to keep breaking changes to a minimum.
+This is a new and ongoing project with features add regularly.
+I'm hoping to keep breaking changes to a minimum.

 **binancewslib**